West Tisbury selectmen discuss abundance of dead trees - Martha's Vineyard Times

 Ms. Rand added that in Mr. Brown’s mind, this work is outside the normal course of business because “all of a sudden we have a huge amount of trees.”

-“I know he spends a good chunk of it,” said Ms. Rand.
-“If he were to go through on this mass removal, then there would be no money left to do anything that comes up between now and the spring town meeting.”

-“So anything that came up over the winter would just have to wait,” said chairman Richard Knabel.

-Selectman J. Skipper Manter wanted to know how urgent the problem is.
+Selectman Jeffrey “Skipper” Manter wanted to know how urgent the problem is.

 “If we wait until special town meeting, that’s a month and a half away,” said Mr. Manter.